Powerlearnproject/se-assignment-day-2-git-and-github-BeatriceNzilani/README.md

 GitHub Issues and Project Boards are essential tools for tracking bugs, managing tasks, and organizing projects efficiently.
 They improve collaboration by providing a structured way to document, assign, and track work progress.

 How They Help in Project Management
--Tracking Bugs: Developers and users can report issues, assign them to team members, and track progress.
+Tracking Bugs: Developers and users can report issues, assign them to team members, and track progress.
      Example: A user finds a bug in a login feature and reports it as an issue.
 The developer acknowledges it, fixes the problem, and closes the issue once resolved.
--Managing Tasks: Teams can break work into smaller tasks, assign responsibilities, and set deadlines.
+Managing Tasks: Teams can break work into smaller tasks, assign responsibilities, and set deadlines.
      Example: A team working on a website creates issues for UI design, backend development, and testing, assigning them to different members.

--Improving Project Organization: Project boards provide a visual representation of progress using columns like "To Do," "In Progress," and "Done."
+Improving Project Organization: Project boards provide a visual representation of progress using columns like "To Do," "In Progress," and "Done."
     Example: A development team uses a board to track features for an upcoming release, ensuring all work is completed before launch.
     **How These Tools Enhance Collaboration**
 Clear Communication: Developers can discuss issues, add comments, and provide updates.